Pabla007/CyberSecurity-Interview-Prep/Network/01 IP aka Layer 3.md

 There are some Class A addresses that are reserved and cannot be used.
 127.0.0.0 to 127.255.255.255

-LoopBack Address
+<h2>LoopBack Address</h2>
 IP address "127.0.0.1" is called the Loop Back Address.

-Wild-Card Address
+<h2>Wild-Card Address</h2>
-0.0.0.0 is a deafult route or unspecified address and it is used for connection from outside network. python3 -m http.server
+0.0.0.0 is a default route or unspecified address and it is used for connection from outside network. python3 -m http.server

 > [! important] : Key-Points: